10 Best things to do in Sintra – Complete guide

 Biester Palace and Park

-The Biester Palace was opened to the public very recently, in 2022.
-It was subject to restoration works.
-It is a majestic palace located near Quinta da Regaleira.
+The Biester Palace was opened to the public in 2022.
+It has undergone restoration works and is a majestic palace located near Quinta da Regaleira.

-With a romantic architectural style, it was built in the 19th century.
+It was built in the 19th century with a romantic architectural style.
 It is surrounded by a luxurious garden with exotic species.
 The palace is impressively decorated, with the library and chapel being the most fascinating rooms.

 If you have time and want to visit one more palace in Sintra, the Biester Palace is a good option.
 To find out prices and schedules click here on the official website.